Adding Colour To A Blank Canvas

-They wanted an Oak Pergola to be included and with a growing family the open lawn space was wanted for badminton etc. Linda also wanted raised beds for growing some home produce and some fruit trees.
+They wanted an oak pergola to be included and, with a growing family, the open lawn space was wanted for badminton games and the like.
+Linda also wanted raised beds for growing some home produce and some fruit trees.

-On a new build, a tree protection plan (see Services for more information), showing all the trees to be retained on the site, will very likely have been submitted before the building project will be allowed to take place.
+On a new build, a tree protection plan that shows all the trees to be retained on the site will very likely have been submitted before the building project will be allowed to take place.
 This was the case here and so some of our request was a variation on what had been agreed by the developers.
 As we were adding a few more trees than we were removing and doing things by the correct route there was no problem with our proposals.
 The replacement evergreen trees helped with screening and some Eleagnus, used around the garden, was relocated to this area.

-With a problem like a slope in this garden there are 2 basic ways to go with a design:
+With a problem like the slope in this garden there are two basic ways to go with a design:

 One: conceal or remove the issue so that it looks like it was never there or, two: embrace it and make into a positive feature of the space.